Russia sends nuclear-capable bombers on patrol over Belarus | Law-Order

 - Russian Federation

-Russia sent two nuclear-capable strategic bombers on a training mission on Thursday over Belarus in a show of Moscow's support for its ally amid a dispute over migration at the Polish border.
+Russia sent two nuclear-capable strategic bombers on a training mission over Belarus for a second straight day on Thursday in a strong show of Moscow's support for its ally amid a dispute over migration at the Polish border.

-The Belarusian Defense Ministry said two Russian Tu-160 strategic bombers practiced bombing runs at the Ruzhansky firing range in Belarus.
+The Belarusian Defence Ministry said two Russian Tu-160 strategic bombers practised bombing runs at the Ruzany firing range, located in Belarus about 60 kilometres (just over 37 miles) east of the border with Poland.
 As part of the joint training, Belarusian fighter jets simulated an intercept, the ministry said.

-A pair of Russian Tu-22M3 long-range bombers flew a similar patrol Wednesday, and Belarusian air defense assets practiced intercepting them.
+A pair of Russian Tu-22M3 long-range bombers flew a similar patrol on Wednesday, and Belarusian air defence assets practised intercepting them.

+The Belarusian Defence Ministry said that such Russian bomber flights will be conducted on a regular basis.

-Russia has strongly supported Belarus amid a tense standoff this week as thousands of migrants, most of them from the Middle East, gathered on the Belarusian side of the border with Poland in the hope of crossing into Western Europe.
+The Russian military said the bombers spent over 4-1/2 hours in the air during the mission intended to buttress the countries' alliance.
+It noted that the bomber patrol ''wasn't aimed against any third countries.''
+Russia has strongly supported Belarus amid a tense standoff this week as thousands of migrants and refugees, most of them from the Middle East, gathered on the Belarusian side of the border with Poland in the hope of crossing into Western Europe.

 Belarus denies the allegations but has said it will no longer stop refugees and migrants from trying to enter the EU.